-- B18 The following are examples of contracts that are insurance contracts, if the transfer of insurance risk is significant: - (a) insurance against theft or damage to property. - (b) insurance against product liability, professional liability, civil liability or legal expenses. - (c) life insurance and prepaid funeral plans (although death is certain, it is uncertain when death will occur or, for some types of life insurance, whether death will occur within the period covered by the insurance). - (d) life-contingent annuities and pensions (ie contracts that provide compensation for the uncertain future event-the survival of the annuitant or pensioner-to assist the annuitant or pensioner in maintaining a given standard of living, which would otherwise be adversely affected by his or her survival). - (e) disability and medical cover.
+- B18 The following are examples of contracts that are insurance contracts, if the transfer of insurance risk is significant: - (a) insurance against theft or damage to property. - (b) insurance against product liability, professional liability, civil liability or legal expenses.

-- (f) surety bonds, fidelity bonds, performance bonds and bid bonds (ie contracts that provide compensation if another party fails to perform a contractual obligation, for example an obligation to construct a building). - (g) credit insurance that provides for specified payments to be made to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
+- (c) life insurance and prepaid funeral plans (although death is certain, it is uncertain when death will occur or, for some types of life insurance, whether death will occur within the period covered by the insurance). - (d) life-contingent annuities and pensions (ie contracts that provide compensation for the uncertain future event-the survival of the annuitant or pensioner-to assist the annuitant or pensioner in maintaining a given standard of living, which would otherwise be adversely affected by his or her survival). - (e) disability and medical cover. - (f) surety bonds, fidelity bonds, performance bonds and bid bonds (ie contracts that provide compensation if another party fails to perform a contractual obligation, for example an obligation to construct a building). - (g) credit insurance that provides for specified payments to be made to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
 These contracts could have various legal forms, such as that of a guarantee, some types of letter of credit, a credit derivative default contract or an insurance contract.
 However, although these contracts meet the definition of an insurance contract, they also meet the definition of a financial guarantee contract in Ind AS 109 and are within the scope of Ind AS 107 and Ind AS 109, not this Ind AS (see paragraph 4(d)).
-Nevertheless, if an issuer of financial guarantee contracts has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the issuer may elect to apply either Ind AS 107 and Ind AS 109 or this Ind AS to such financial guarantee contracts. - 7product warranties.
+Nevertheless, if an issuer of financial guarantee contracts has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the issuer may elect to apply either Ind AS 107 and Ind AS 109 or this Ind AS to such financial guarantee contracts. - (h) 9product warranties.
 Product warranties issued by another party for goods sold by a manufacturer, dealer or retailer are within the scope of this Ind AS.
-However, product warranties issued directly by a manufacturer, dealer or retailer are outside its scope, because they are within the scope of Ind AS 18 and Ind AS 37. - (i) title insurance (ie insurance against the discovery of defects in title to land that were not apparent when the insurance contract was written).
-In this case, the insured event is the discovery of a defect in the title, not the defect itself. - (j) travel assistance (ie compensation in cash or in kind to policyholders for losses suffered while they are travelling).
-Paragraphs B6 and B7 discuss some contracts of this kind. - (k) catastrophe bonds that provide for reduced payments of principal, interest orboth if a specified event adversely affects the issuer of the bond (unless the specified event does not create significant insurance risk, for example if the event is a change in an interest rate or foreign exchange rate).
+However, product warranties issued directly by a manufacturer, dealer or retailer are outside its scope, because they are within the scope of Ind AS 115 and Ind AS 37.

-7 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, subparagraph read as under:
+$^{^9}$ Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.